grafana/alloy/docs/sources/shared/deploy-alloy.md

 Each {{< param "PRODUCT_NAME" >}} requires you to open an outgoing connection for each remote endpoint it’s shipping data to.
 This can lead to NAT port exhaustion on the egress infrastructure.
 Each egress IP can support up to (65535 - 1024 = 64511) outgoing connections on different ports.
-So, if all {{< param "PRODUCT_NAME" >}}s are shipping metrics and log data, an egress IP can support up to 32,255 agents.
+So, if all {{< param "PRODUCT_NAME" >}}s are shipping metrics and log data, an egress IP can support up to 32,255 collectors.

 ### Using Kubernetes DaemonSets